Igrium/mc-world-export/doc/replay.md

 </entity>
 ```

 *Note: this example has been prettied-up to make it digestible and it is NOT a valid entity XML tree.
-See `[insert file here]` for a proper example.*
+See [`example_entity.xml`](example_entity.xml) for a proper example.*

+# Textures and Materials

+Replay files use the exact same texture and material system as Vcap files.
+[Read about it here.](vcap.md#textures-and-materials)